keilmillerjr/attract-tags/readme.md

 ## DESCRIPTION:

 *attract tags* is tag files for the [AttractMode](http://attractmode.org) front end.
 It was designed because I was seeking an easy way to include my entire romset and extras while only showing certain games.
 The tag system is a great way to acomplish this, and even easier with some prebuilt tags!
+Tags follow the [MAME](http://mamedev.org) rom naming scheme.

 ## Requirements: